Fort Greely: The modern era

 In 1991, when the Cold War ended with the collapse of the Soviet Union, the number of soldiers at Fort Greely was reduced.

 In 1995, operations at Fort Greely were slated for further reductions to save money.
 Only the Cold Regions Test Center (CRTC) and Public Works functions were to remain on the installation.
 Large portions of the post were to be closed and, at one point, the main post was to be turned over to the city of Delta Junction for use as a private prison.
 Ultimately, plans for the prison fell through.
 In 2001, headquarters for the Northern Warfare Training Center and Cold Regions Test Center were moved to nearby Fort Wainwright.
 Various training ranges were also transferred to Fort Wainwright and renamed Donnelly Training Area.
 Although its command moved, CRTC continued to operate from Fort Greely.
 The Northern Warfare Training Center also continued operations at Black Rapids Training Facility.

 After the United States announced that it would withdraw from the Anti-Ballistic Missile Treaty, Fort Greely was selected as a site for the Ground-Based Midcourse Defense system.
-Starting in the summer of 2002, the United States government began work on the missile defense installation at Fort Greely, planning to deploy a total of 25 to 30 anti-ballistic missiles by 2010.
+Starting in the summer of 2002, the United States government began work on the missile defense installation at Fort Greely, building 40 new silos by 2013.
 Concurrently, the Missile Defense Command took command of Fort Greely, relinquishing direct Army control, while the Army retained control of the nearby Donnelly Training Area.

 In 2005, the CRTC headquarters was moved from Fort Wainwright back to Fort Greely.
 Though testing efforts remain centered at the Bolio Lake Range Complex – now part of Fort Wainwright – numerous support functions remain on Fort Greely's Main Post.

 In December 2014, Congress approved $50 million to increase the number of interceptor missiles at Fort Greely from 26 to 40 as part of a missile-defense expansion announced in 2013.